 As a result, the customer’s hourly ETL jobs took more time to execute than the SLA for the business.
 This challenge was aggravated by queries related to business operations that tripled the execution time.

-To build a production migration strategy, it was important for us to perform qualitative and quantitative analysis using variables.
+We must perform qualitative and quantitative analyses using variables to build a production migration strategy.
 Our variables were data types (structured, unstructured), data scale, and frequency (volume, variety, and velocity of data).

-In the following sections of this post, we will recount the work we did on the PoC.
+In the following sections of this post, we will recount our work on the PoC.
 Our process involved migrating from the Oracle data warehouse to Amazon Redshift, migrating ETLs to Matillion, and accessing multiple AWS services.

 What We Learned

-During the proof of concept, Mactores discovered many facts about the current operating ETL jobs.
+Mactores discovered many facts about the current operating ETL jobs during the proof of concept.
 Many of the jobs were extensive and non-repeatable, and a few were complex.
 These factors added man hours to the migration process and migration time.

-In addition, the data warehouse and ETL jobs were being changed by the business team while the migration was in progress.
-We had to come up with strategy to catch up with the backlog during the migration.
+In addition, the business team changed the data warehouse and ETL jobs while the migration was in progress.
+We had to come up with a strategy to catch up with the backlog during the migration.

 The reporting system also used non-standard reporting techniques.
 These added significant manual effort to refactor some of the legacy functions into Redshift.